rakesh-swami/funcyai/README.md

 ## Acknowledgments

-- OpenAI for the AI models
+- Ollama for the AI models
 - Flask framework
 - SQLite for database management

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.

----

-Made with ❤️ using Python and AI